maltesermailo/android_kernel_pantah/Documentation/admin-guide/device-mapper/verity.rst

     also gain new certificates at run time if they are signed by a certificate already in the secondary trusted keyring.

-try_verify_in_tasklet
+try_verify_inline
-    If verity hashes are in cache and the IO size does not exceed the limit, verify data blocks in bottom half instead of workqueue.
+    If verity hashes are in cache and the IO size does not exceed the limit, verify data blocks in an atomic context (in-line) instead of workqueue.
     This option can reduce IO latency.
 The size limits can be configured via /sys/module/dm_verity/parameters/use_bh_bytes.
 The four parameters
     correspond to limits for IOPRIO_CLASS_NONE, IOPRIO_CLASS_RT,
     IOPRIO_CLASS_BE and IOPRIO_CLASS_IDLE in turn.
     For example:
     <none>,<rt>,<be>,<idle>
     4096,4096,4096,4096
+    Note that despite the name of the parameter, verification is not happening in tasklets.

+try_verify_in_tasklet
+    This is a deprecated alias for try_verify_inline.
+The implementation no longer uses tasklets.

 Theory of operation
 ===================